• Home

 Dr. Richard Kay RootDr.
 Richard Kay Root

-Dr. Root was Chief of Medicine at the VA through the course of Beeson's last two decades there.
+Dr. Root was Chief of Medicine at Seattle VA and Harborview through the course of Beeson's last tw

-Dr. Richard K. Root, as Chief of Medicine at the Seattle VA Medical Center during Paul Beeson's tenure in Seattle, was almost certainly integrally involved in the famous Tuesday morning clinical conferences held by Beeson.
-These small-group teaching rounds, beginning in 1974 and continuing into the early 1990s, were hallmarks of Beeson's bedside teaching model.
+Dr. Root was Chief of Medicine at the Seattle VA Medical Center and Harborview during Paul Beeson's tenure in Seattle as a VA Distinguished Professor.
+Both would rarely miss the VA's famous Tuesday morning clinical conferences.
+These small-group teaching rounds, beginning in 1974 and continuing into the early 1990s, were hallmarks of Beeson'sn then Root's bedside teaching model.

 Dr. Robert G. Petersdorf, a longtime colleague of Beeson from Yale and former Chair of Medicine at UW, was instrumental in bringing Beeson to Seattle.
 The institutional structure he helped establish was later carried forward by Dr. Root, making both men critical to sustaining the environment in which Beeson's teaching thrived.